doriszd/pands-project/README.md

 ![petal_width](https://github.com/doriszd/pands-project/blob/master/Figure_4_petal%20width%20dist.png "petal_width")

-While setosa’s petal length is the shortest, setosa’s petal width is the widest of all, followed by virginica (median 3cm) and versicolor (median 2.7cm).
+While setosa’s petal is the shortest, it is also widest of all, followed by virginica (median 3cm) and versicolor (median 2.7cm).

 #### 5. Pairplot
 #Background color